Dubes/personal-blog/src/content/2019-02-11-pausing-the-browser-experiment.md

 - Would also like to give a shoutout to Github, Chrome audits and Firefox dev tools.
 They have such awesome features, at time I did not even need to open the IDE for small fixes or debugging.
 - Having a browser based IDE was actually fun and had some unintended consequences.
   - Most noticeably, it is awesome for getting some quick fix/experiment done.
 I remember I once had ten minutes to kill, but my PC was off, I was able to bootup, work on that component, verify the changes and push to git!
 No way I was going to get that much done on my local IDE.
   - Being able to browse the sandboxes from others on my cell and on the go!
 I didn't do it often, but whenever I did, it worked like a charm.
+I found it better to learn compared to reading the docs!
 Also helped with my sanity during the public transport woes in the winter.